Memory

 Section titled “The Memory Index”All memory sources merge into a single queryable index:

-# Query itrai memory query "testing patterns" --types pattern
+# Query itrai graph query "testing patterns" --types pattern

 Key Commands